aviabird/angularspree/README.md

   <a href="https://www.pivotaltracker.com/n/projects/1927191"><img alt="Pivotal Project page" src="http://res.cloudinary.com/zeus999/image/upload/v1486457388/Yatrum%20Logo/pt-badge_ss3dyt.svg"></a>
 </p>

+## What is it?

+AngularSpree is an open source Angular(2.x+) front-end application for [Spree Ecommerce](https://spreecommerce.com/).
+**It's free and always will be**.
+Go ahead use it the way you want to.

+## Why did we build it?

+We have been working with Spree for very long time, making products for a lot of clients.
+There was one pattern we noticed in what the clients always asked for.
+They were comfortable using spree for the backend[API](http://guides.spreecommerce.org/api/) but not for the front-end.
+These requests have been very consistent with so many awesome [front-end framework](https://github.com/showcases/front-end-javascript-frameworks) around.

+When Angular team realease the beta version in March last year we knew that angular was going to be a big player soon.
+We decided to give it a try.
+Hence, AngularSpree was born as a front-end framework for the most awesome backend api for E-Commerce out there.

 ## What's included?

+Currently, this is a fairly basic vesion of the application.
+We like to call is pre-alpha release.

+### What's working and ready to be deployed?
+* Add/Remove products to cart.
+* Select/Clear filters based on category.
+* Support for product variants.
+* Cart checkout feature.
+* Cash on delivery option.

+### What's coming very soon?
+* Payment options credit/debit cards.
+* More sorting features(new/popular, Discount, Price[low,high]).
+* Support for further types of products(size, pattern, collar, etc).
+* Support for further options in types eg. size(32, 34, 36) etc. etc.
+* Multilanguage Support i18n.
+* Ability to add more than one addresses.
+* and many more....

+There is a long way to go... keep an eye on this [project](https://github.com/aviabird/angularspree/) here on github.

+## What in the Tech News?

+Built with keeping scaling in mind leveraging the best technologies out there.

-* Yatrum uses @ngrx libraries, showcasing common patterns and best practices.
+* Exclusively using @ngrx libraries(store, effects, actions), showcasing common patterns and best practices.
-* Yatrum is a travel diary app for travellers.
-* Travellers can create itinerary for their trips.
+* Fully Observable approach using RxJS 5.0.1(latest beta).
-* This application utilises @ngrx/store to manage the state of the app and to cache requests made to the Backend API, @angular/router to manage navigation between routes, @ngrx/effects to isolate side effects.
+* Uses @ngrx/store to manage the state of the app and to cache requests made to the Backend API,
+* @angular/router to manage navigation between routes,
+* @ngrx/effects to isolate side effects.
+* @ngrx/actions to define the actions on the frontend.
+* ImmutableJs to create and safeguard objects againts mutability.

+## Backend for this project?

+We have a very thin and custom [repo](https://github.com/aviabird/angularspree-api/) which is the backend for this project.
+Clone it and run the server.

 ## Development server
 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.